Didisimmons/Flybody-gym/README.md

 4. [GOOGLE FONTS](https://fonts.google.com/specimen/EB+Garamond?query=eb+garamond): The fonts Oswald and EB Garamond were imported into the stylesheet for use in the project.

-5. [FIGMA] (https://www.figma.com/): During the design phase, this was used to develop wireframes (for mobile and desktop devices) for FLYBODY gym.
+5. [FIGMA](https://www.figma.com/): During the design phase, this was used to develop wireframes (for mobile and desktop devices) for FLYBODY gym.

 6. GIT: This was the preferred method of version control.
 To commit and publish our product to github, we used the gitpod.